alisamari/APPLE/README.md

 # Welcome to my webpage

-You can use the [editor on GitHub](https://github.com/alisamari/webpage/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files. in this webpage I want to talk about the history of APPLE
+in this webpage I want to talk about Apple company

 ## 1976–1984: Founding and incorporation

-MaApple Computer Company was founded on April 1, 1976, by Steve Jobs, Steve Wozniak, and Ronald Wayne as a business partnership.
+Apple Computer Company was founded on April 1, 1976, by Steve Jobs, Steve Wozniak, and Ronald Wayne as a business partnership.
 The company's first product is the Apple I, a computer designed and hand-built entirely by Wozniak.
 Apple Computer, Inc. was incorporated on January 3, 1977, without Wayne, who had left and sold his share of the company back to Jobs and Wozniak for $800 only twelve days after having co-founded Apple.
 Multimillionaire Mike Markkula provided essential business expertise and funding of US$250,000 (equivalent to $1,054,778 in 2019) to Jobs and Wozniak during the incorporation of Apple.
 By the end of the 1970s, Apple had a staff of computer designers and a production line.
 The company introduced the Apple III in May 1980 in an attempt to compete with IBM in the business and corporate computing market.
 Jobs and several Apple employees, including human–computer interface expert Jef Raskin, visited Xerox PARC in December 1979 to see a demonstration of the Xerox Alto.
 Xerox granted Apple engineers three days of access to the PARC facilities in return for the option to buy 100,000 shares (5.6 million split-adjusted shares as of March 30, 2019) of Apple at the pre-IPO price of $10 a share.